awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-fargate-opensearch/README.md

   * Creates a new service if none provided
     * Service will run in isolated subnets if available, then private subnets if available and finally public subnets
   * Adds environment variables to the container with the OpenSearch Service domain endpoint
-  * Add permissions to the container IAM role allowing it to write/read to OpenSearch Service domain endpoint
+  * Add permissions to the container IAM role allowing it to write/read to the OpenSearch Service domain endpoint

 ### Amazon Cognito
 * Set password policy for User Pools